 As unbelievable as it seems, a major blooper in a speech can actually end up creating a positive result that is almost beyond the realm of imagination.

-Such a result occurred when Chevrolet’s Kansas City zone manager Rikk Wilde mucked up his presentation of a 2015 Chevrolet Colorado to Madison Bumgarner of the Giants, the World Series’ Most Valuable Player.
+Such a result occurred when Chevrolet’s Kansas City zone manager Rikk Wilde mucked up his presentation of a 2015 Chevrolet Colorado to Madison Bumgarner of the Giants, the World Series’ Most Valuable Player of that year.

 The idea was to get some positive publicity for the Chevrolet brand by making this presentation.